KxSystems/docs/docs/ml/setup.md

 ## Download via Anaconda

-The three Kx packages can be downloaded from [anaconda.org/kx](https://anaconda.org/kx):
+The three KX packages can be downloaded from [anaconda.org/kx](https://anaconda.org/kx):

 -   `kdb`
 -   `embedpy`